quannv02/cs207b-advse-final/readme.md

 # 2nd setup environment:

-I recommend everyone use anaconda, conda for sort to setup the enviroment the python version for this system is `python3.9` for the UI, you can use any free-to-use library (for commercial or not)
+I recommend everyone use anaconda, conda for sort to setup the environment the python version for this system is `python3.9` for the UI, you can use any free-to-use library (for commercial or not)

 All the requirement package are in the `requirement.txt` file